Lost in Japan: Composition

 "Lost in Japan" is a funk, pop and R&B song, with "funky strings and driving bass" that bears resemblances to the work of Justin Timberlake.
 During interviews, Mendes stated that he was inspired by all of the Timberlake songs he was listening to at the time, especially Justified–and a dream.
 "I had this dream that I was lost in this country and I woke up the next day and we had this cool piano part and the song was birthed."

 Lars Brandle of Billboard wrote that the song "opens with a subtle spell of piano then changes gears with a fat bass sound and groove".
 It transformed from "a slow, piano-driven number" into "a passionate, hook-laden love song", according to CBS Radio's Robyn Collins.
 Lyrically, Mendes offers to travel the globe in order to be closer to his love interest.
+Sheet music for the song "Lost In Japan" is in the key of B♭ Major and a tempo range of 104-108 beats per minute, while Mendes's vocals span from G3 to C6.

 Critical reception

 Mike Nied of Idolator regarded the "atmospheric" song as "another solid gold bop", complimenting its ability "to present a new, more mature version of the superstar".
 Sam Damshenas of Gay Times opined that the song "displays a saucier, funkier side" to Mendes.
-Jordan Sargent of Spin praised the track, deeming it "notably well-made pop music" and "refreshingly spacious," despite being ambivalent towards his previous single "In My Blood".
+Jordan Sargent of Spin praised the track, deeming it "notably well-made pop music" and "refreshingly spacious", despite being ambivalent towards his previous single "In My Blood".
 Billboard named it the 22nd best song of the first half of 2018, Elle considered it the 2nd, while Uproxx listed it at No. 8 for the best pop songs of 2018.